-Legal Scholarship Workshop: Regulation and Coordination
+Legal Scholarship Workshop

-This "workshop" will feature presentations by four or five visiting authors of their works-in-progress on regulation of economic activity, broadly construed.
+This "workshop" will feature presentations by five or six visiting authors of their works-in-progress.
+The Spring 2021 course will focus on immigration law.
 Students formally enrolled in the workshop will meet with one or more of the faculty conveners the week before each author's presentation to discuss the paper.
-Students will prepare brief

-(one-page) response papers for each paper for discussion in the prior meeting; those response papers will be shared with the authors.
-In addition, students will be expected to attend two additional approved lectures at the law school or elsewhere on campus and submit a brief (one-page) response paper.
-The workshop is designed for students who are interested in legal scholarship in general and for those with particular interest in issues related to regulation, economic regulation, and international coordination of economic policies.
+Students will prepare brief (onepage) response papers for each paper, which will be shared with the authors.
+In addition, students will be expected to attend two additional academic lectures or conference events at the law school or elsewhere on campus.
+The workshop is designed for students who are interested in developing skills in critically reading legal scholarship and for those with particular interest in issues related to regulation, law and economics, and immigration.
 The author presentations will be open to students who are not formally enrolled in the workshop.
-The faculty conveners are: Adam Feibelman (Tulane, Law), Khrista McCarden (Tulane, Law), Ann Lipton (Tulane, Law), Blair Druhan Bullock (Tulane, Law), and Steve Sheffrin (Tulane, Murphy Institute).
+The faculty conveners are: Adam Feibelman, Laila

+Hlass, Mary Yanik, Ann Lipton, Blair Druhan Bullock, Daiquiri Steele, Mohammad Hamdy, and Steve Sheffrin (Tulane, Econ & Murphy Institute).
 This course is graded on a Pass/D/Fail basis.